merrnus/IntroductionsToRobotics/homework2/README.md

 ## Video
 (will add later, it has too many storage thats why i could not add for a moment)

+## Resources
+Used Claude AI for understanding state machines, interrupts, and millis() timing.

 Atamuradov Muhammet - 361
 November 2024